nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Supposed you have decided on better team name `NUS TruthTable`

-Enter the command `edit team -n "NUS TruthTable"` to edit the name of the currently selected team.
+Enter the command `edit team -n "NUS TruthTable"`.

 If done successfully, the details that you specified will be shown in the [currently selected team](#current-team-section) as shown below.
 You can also edit the team description directly